Mozenn/ShatteredTextual/README.md

 Version 2.0 will have an Editor allowing data file creation and start level.
 The Icon will maybe be set automatically.
+The singleton pattern for the GameInstance is only temporary.
+It will be replaced by a better design pattern.